 Software can be broadly divided into the operating system and its supporting files (such as libraries and device drivers), and applications.
-We're going to look at applications first.
+Let's look at the operating system first.

 The Operating System

-The first software decision you have to make when building your own computer is what operating system you will be using.
+The first software decision you have to make when building your own computer is what operating system you will be using because not all hardware works with all operating systems.
 A computer's operating system performs many vital functions, including:

-Providing a common default interface by which humans can communicate with the machine and activate applications.
+Providing a common interface by which humans can communicate with the machine and use the installed applications.

-Providing a common platform and application interfaces to enable programmers to design applications without, for example, having to build into those applications drivers for every single printer on the market.
+Providing a common platform and application interfaces to hardware devices.
+This enables programmers to design applications that can print, for example, without having to write drivers for every single printer on the planet.

 Allowing the transfer of data between applications (for example, by using the "clipboard" to "cut and paste" text from a web page to a text editor or word processor).